vecin2/em_automation/README.md

 This applies as well when running upgrades and any python command it - e.g `python3 -m pip  install update sqltask`

 ###  Install builtin Templates
-For EM developement there are a set templates wh
+For EM developement there are a set templates which implement basic tasks, e.g. add a verb, add an entiy, etc...
-A set of builtin templates are downloaded when running pip install.
-They are located under `%PYTHON_HOME%/Lib\site-packages\sql_gen\templates`
 Copy this folder under your `%EM_HOME_CORE%` so new creates templates are not lost when upgrading.
 As well committing in the project folder will allow commit it so other developers can benefit from it.

 ### Windows Console Tools